CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 But wait!
 We're skipped over another interesting result.
 Our `branchBenchRandom` was faster than `branchBenchFalse` for small vector sizes! `branchBenchRandom` sometimes skips adding our constant value to `sink`, so while we may expect it to be faster than `branchBenchTrue` (which always performs the addition), we would expect it to be slower than `branchBenchFalse` (that never performs the addition)!

-Modern Intel pipelines can get uops from a Decoded Stream Buffer (DSB), or a slower Micro Instruction Trace Enginer (MITE).
+Modern Intel pipelines can get uops from a Decoded Stream Buffer (DSB), or a slower Micro-instruction Translation Engine (MITE).
 Let's see which one is providing the uops to our processor's backend.
 Here are the results for `branchBenchFalse`.

 ```
      2,265,959,520      idq.dsb_uops